Extreme local statistics in random graphs: maximum tree extension counts

 Note that this conditional probability space corresponds to~$\binom{n-1}{2}$ independent binary random variables, each with success probability~$p$ (which encode the status of the pairs~$xy$ with~${x,y \neq v}$, i.e., whether they are an edge or not).
-In fact, $X_{T,1}$ is already determined~by
+Since $T$ has height two, $X_{T,1}$ is already determined~by

 of these random variables, namely the status of the pairs~$xy$ with at least one element in~$S$; we denote these independent random variables by~$X=(\xi_1, \ldots, \xi_N) \in \{0,1\}^N$.
 Hence there is a (deterministic) function~$f:\{0,1\}^N \to \RR$ such that~$X_{T,1}=f(X)$.